Dextroamphetamine (Dexedrine) Withdrawal and Treatment

 - Lose weight.

-Chronic dextroamphetamine abuse may lead to dependence and addiction.2 Stimulant dependence develops when the body adapts to the presence of dextroamphetamine and, over time, becomes unable to function optimally without it.2,4 Although dependence is not precisely the same thing as addiction, which is a progressive condition characterized by compulsive drug use, it is commonly present at significant levels in people who do struggle with addiction.4,6
+Chronic dextroamphetamine misuse may lead to dependence and addiction.2 Stimulant dependence develops when the body adapts to the presence of dextroamphetamine and, over time, becomes unable to function optimally without it.2,4 Although dependence is not precisely the same thing as addiction, which is a progressive condition characterized by compulsive drug use, it is commonly present at significant levels in people who do struggle with addiction.4,6

-The development of stimulant dependence is most evident when a dextroamphetamine user begins to suffer withdrawal symptoms after suddenly reducing or stopping use.2 While dextroamphetamine withdrawal itself is rarely associated with lethal complications,, it can be extremely uncomfortable and make relapse more likely.
+The development of stimulant dependence is most evident when a dextroamphetamine user begins to suffer withdrawal symptoms after suddenly reducing or stopping use.2 While dextroamphetamine withdrawal itself is rarely associated with lethal complications, it can be extremely uncomfortable and make relapse more likely.

-Dextroamphetamine Detox Symptoms
+Dextroamphetamine Withdrawal Symptoms